My COVID19 Story

 Cardiovascular and Neurological Symptoms

 Yesterday I made two meals on my own, spent a half hour outside in the hammock, and took out the trash and recycling.
-This is a big deal for me… a.k.a. …STAY HOME, you don’t want this shit.
-The most important thing I want to share is the lesser known symptoms of the virus that I experienced firsthand, since it’s getting minimal media attention.
-I share this not to scare you, but to make it LESS SCARY should you encounter these less typical symptoms with the virus.
+These minor accomplishments are a really big deal for me energetically (in other words PRACTICE SAFETY, you don’t want this virus).
+The most important thing I want to share is the lesser talked about symptoms of the virus that I experienced firsthand, since it’s getting minimal media attention.
+I share this not to scare you (although a healthy amount of fear about this virus is a good thing), but to make it less frightening should you encounter these symptoms.

-We all know about the respiratory symptoms which are most common (fever, dry cough, sore throat, shortness of breath).
-I had all of those (I still have a dry cough that comes and goes) but thankfully I only had shortness of breath as a result of cardio symptoms and muscle constriction rather than upper respiratory infection.
-Some people test positive for corona virus with NONE of the respiratory symptoms or even running a fever at all.
-They are either asymptomatic OR they present with gastrointestinal, cardiovascular and/or neurological symptoms… or simply a week-long sore throat.
-I will post research studies and informative articles about the wider spectrum of symptoms in the comments below.
+We all know about the respiratory symptoms which seem to be most common (fever, dry cough, sore throat, shortness of breath).
+I had all of those (I still have a dry cough that comes and goes) but with a stronger emphasis on cardio symptoms than upper respiratory infection.
+There are some theories that the shortness of breath could in some cases be a neurological phenomenon rather than solely a result of pneumonia or other airway complications.
+It is important to recognize that some people test positive for coronavirus with NONE of the typical respiratory symptoms and some people do not run a fever at all.
+They could be asymptomatic or they present with gastrointestinal, cardiovascular and/or neurological symptoms or they simply have a week-long sore throat and that’s it.
+The virus presents very differently from person to person.
+I will try to post some of the research studies and scholarly articles that address the wider spectrum of symptoms below.
 Here is my personal experience of the virus affecting my heart, brain, and nervous system.

-After two weeks of on and off common cold/flu-like symptoms, I emerged from an evening bath feeling “far away” and like I was going to faint.
+After two weeks of common cold/flu-like symptoms that turned off and on like a faucet, I emerged from an evening bath feeling “far away” and like I was going to faint.
 I laid down on the floor and put my legs up the wall thinking I was faint from the hot bath or having a mild panic attack from lack of sleep (my dry cough was keeping me up at night).
-I was startled that even with my feet over my heart I still felt like I was going to pass out and was seeing those black clouds roll in across my eyes that you see before you lose consciousness.
-Suddenly my heart started pounding extremely hard and fast and my chest felt tight.
-After 15 minutes of this, I had Randy call 911.
-I have anxiety disorder and I know what a panic attack feels like.
-This was NOT a panic attack.
+I was startled that even with my feet over my heart, I still felt like I was going to pass out and was seeing those black clouds roll in across my eyes that you see before you lose consciousness.
+Then my heart suddenly started pounding extremely hard and fast and my chest felt tight.
+After 10 minutes of this, I had Randy call 911.
+As a teenager and into my 20’s I was diagnosed with anxiety disorder and PTSD, and so I know what a panic attack feels like.
+This was NOT like a panic attack even though it had similarities.
 As someone who has had countless panic attacks in their lifetime, I have NEVER called 911 before.
-I knew something was distinctly going wrong in my body.
-By the time EMS arrived I was feeling a little better and could sit up although I was shaking visibly from all of the adrenaline.
-The gang of male EMS workers was dismissive and discouraged me from going to the ER.
-They treated me like a hysterical woman having a panic attack.
-They entered our house not wearing masks even when we told them we had been having flu-like symptoms.
+I knew something was going distinctly wrong in my body.
+By the time EMS arrived I was feeling a little bit better and could sit up, although I was shaking visibly from all of the adrenaline.
+The bumbling gang of male EMS workers was dismissive and discouraged me from going to the ER.
+They didn’t even offer to do an EKG.
+They took my blood pressure and noted that it was extremely high (something that has never happened to me before) and they treated me like a hysterical woman having a panic attack.
+They entered our house not wearing masks, even when we told them we had been having flu-like symptoms.
 I felt embarrassed and wanted them gone.
-After they left, my symptoms returned a half hour later.
-I was up the entire night with heart palpitations, sweating, dizziness, body-driven anxiety and mental agitation/confusion.
-My heart was doing 110 beats-per-minute while I was lying down doing deep breathing practice.
+After they left, my symptoms progressed within a half hour.
+I was up the entire night with very pronounced heart palpitations, sweating, dizziness, intense body-based anxiety, and mental agitation/confusion/delirium.
+My heart was doing 130 beats-per-minute while I was lying down doing deep breathing practice.
 I had pain between my shoulder blades and twinges at the center of my chest.
 I called my doctor in the morning who immediately got me into the office for an EKG and labs.
-Heart tested normal and labs came back with elevated white blood count.
+My heart tested normal other than high BPMs, and my labs came back with elevated white blood count.
 I felt comforted that my heart tested healthy, and the doctor explained that the body can sometimes respond to a virus with arrhythmias and a-fibrillation, but that my heart was very healthy and could take it.
 We went home and my symptoms got worse in the afternoon.
-I would have moments of extreme fatigue like I was losing consciousness, followed by feeling like I was being hit with an epipen: major adrenaline rush.
-The adrenaline rushes felt like really bad acid trips.
-The extreme fatigue felt like bleeding out.
+I would have moments of extreme fatigue that felt like I was on the border of losing consciousness, followed by feeling like I was being hit with an epipen — major adrenaline rush.
+The adrenaline rushes felt like really bad acid trips, my mind would become very agitated, unfocused, and delirious.
+The extreme fatigue felt like bleeding out, like I couldn’t even lift my hand or speak a full sentence.
 On Tuesday afternoon, the symptoms got so bad that I had Randy take me to the ER.
-I felt like I was dying.
+I felt like I might die.
 Talking made me winded.
-Luckily the ER doc took me very seriously.
-“I would come to the ER if I was having your symptoms,” he said adamantly.
+Fortunately, the ER doc took me very seriously.
+“I would come to the ER if I was having your symptoms,” he said adamantly, which was validating.
 Other than slightly lower than normal blood oxygen levels, elevated heart rate, and premature ventricular contractions (rogue heart beats) my heart tested healthy.
 My troponin levels were normal, my chest x-ray normal, my inflammatory markers normal, and I was hooked to a heart monitor for several hours = normal.
-The ER doctor reiterated that the body can respond to a virus in this way and that I should be very vigilant in keeping my body hydrated, attending to electrolytes, and taking Tylenol to keep inflammation down.
+The ER doctor reiterated that the body can respond to a virus in this way and that I should be very vigilant in keeping my body hydrated, attending to electrolytes, and taking Tylenol to keep inflammation down (he had me avoid ibuprofen just to be on the safe side).
 He gave me a prescription for the nausea that came along with the heart palpitations.
 He said he couldn’t test me for coronavirus due to lack of tests and strict criteria (traveled out of country, high fever that won’t come down with medication, pre-existing condition that puts me in high risk category).
 He sent me home and said that if the symptoms got worse, “our door is always open.”
 That was on March 31st.
-I’m still having mild echoes of these symptoms, and my doctor and I are both extremely frustrated that my home holster heart monitor still has not arrived in the mail from Asheville Cardio even though the request was faxed two and a half weeks ago.
+I’m still having mild echoes of these symptoms on May 5th, and my doctor is now monitoring my heart through a home holster monitor.
 Here are symptoms that I have had that you might expect if the virus impacts your heart and/or nervous system:

 – slow heart rate, fast heart rate, fluttering heart, pounding heart

-– heart symptoms/adrenaline rushes waking you up at night along with waking up in a pool of sweat, possibly with concurrent nausea/diarrhea
+– heart symptoms waking you up at night and in a pool of sweat, possibly with concurrent nausea/diarrhea;

-– – breathing rhythm feeling “off”; and/or sense of hyperventilating; and/or shortness of breath/constriction of breathing muscles
+–breathing rhythm feeling “off”; and/or a sense of hyperventilating; and/or shortness of breath; involuntary constriction of breathing muscles

 – heat radiating from chest/upper back (no fever, but body is hot to the touch)